 Young Europe 2018 – The Youth Study of TUI Foundation

--71 per cent of Europe’s young adults would vote against in a referendum on leaving the EU
+-71 per cent of young Europeans would vote against leaving the EU in a referendum

--Only one in three young Europeans trust EU institutions – even fewer trust trade unions, churches and media
+-Only one in three young Europeans trusts EU institutions – trade unions, churches and media perform even worse

--17 per cent of respondents believe the political system is working well in their own country – almost one in two (45 per cent) see a need for reforms
+-17 percent of respondents say that the political system in their own country functions as it should – almost one in two (45 percent) sees a need for reform

-Young Europeans: Fighting terrorism is the principal task for the EU
+Young Europeans: Combating terrorism in the EU is the most important task

 Young adults distrust authorities and institutions

-Young Europeans express a strong wish for political change: Less than one in five (17 per cent) voice the view that the political system in their country works as it should.
-Almost one in two (45 per cent) think that the political systems needs to be reformed, while a further 28 per cent believe that only ”radical change could fix it” again.
-While the proportion of young adults assessing the political system as well-functioning is above-average (39 per cent) in Germany, the proportion of proponents of radical change is particularly high in Greece (52 per cent), Italy (43 per cent) and Spain (35 per cent).
+Young Europeans express a strong desire for political change: not even one in five (17 percent) believes that the political system in their respective countries functions as it should.
+Almost one in two (45 percent) thinks that the political system needs reform and another 28 percent believe that only radical change can “put things back in order”.
+While in Germany the proportion of young people who regard the political system as functioning is above average (39 percent), the proportion of those who advocate radical change is particularly high in Greece.